Uniform Sampling through the Lov\'asz Local Lemma: Applications of Algorithm

-\begin{corollary} For extremal $k$-CNF formulas where each variable appears in at most $d$ clauses, if $d\le \frac{2^k}{ek}+1$, then Algorithm \ref{alg:prs} samples satisfying assignments uniformly at random, with $O(m)$ expected resamplings where $m$ is the number of clauses. \end{corollary}
+\begin{corollary} For extremal $k$-CNF formulas where each variable appears in at most $d$ clauses, if $d\le \frac{2^k}{ek}+1$, then Algorithm \ref{ALG:PRS} samples satisfying assignments uniformly at random, with $O(m)$ expected resamplings where $m$ is the number of clauses. \end{corollary}

 The condition in Corollary \ref{cor:ext-CNF} essentially matches the condition of Theorem \ref{thm:LLL}.
-On the other hand, if we only require Shearer's condition as in Theorem~\ref{thm:Shearer}, the algorithm may no longer be efficient.
+On the other hand, if we only require Shearer's condition as in Theorem~\ref{thm:Shearer}, \Cref{ALG:PRS} is not necessarily efficient.
 More precisely, let $Z_{\mathrm{CNF},0}$ be the number of satisfying assignments, and $Z_{\mathrm{CNF},1}$ be the number of assignments satisfying all but one clause.
 If we only require Shearer's condition in Theorem \ref{thm:Shearer}, then the expected number of resamplings $\frac{Z_{\mathrm{CNF},1}}{Z_{\mathrm{CNF},0}}$ can be exponential, as shown in the next example.

 \begin{example} Construct an extremal CNF formula $\varphi=C_1\wedge C_2\wedge\dots\wedge C_{4m}$ as follows.
 Let $C_1:=x_1$.
 Then the variable $x_1$ is pinned to $1$ to satisfy $C_1$.
 Let $C_2:=\overline{x}_1\vee y_1\vee y_2$, $C_3:=\overline{x}_1\vee y_1\vee\overline{y}_2$, and $C_4:=\overline{x}_1\vee\overline{y}_1\vee y_2$.
 Then $y_1$ and $y_2$ are also pinned to $1$ to satisfy all $C_1-C_4$.